 Today I will be interviewing Joel Ohman!
-Enjoy, and remember if you ever want to be interviewed Contact Me
+Enjoy, and remember if you ever want to be interviewed Contact Me!

 My name is Joel Ohman.
 I am 33 years old, married to my best friend, Angela, and have 3 kids, ages 5, almost 3, and 1.
 My writing companion is my 130lb Bull Mastiff, Caesar (who's asleep on the job most of the time, to be honest).
 I am a Christian who likes to talk about the good news of Jesus Christ.
 I do volunteer work with the Fellowship of Christian Athletes and also with my church in Tampa.
 I am a serial entrepreneur, having founded a number of different startups in the web space.
 I am currently the President & CEO of 360 Quote LLC and Real Time Health Quotes LLC, and we own a lot of different web properties, one of the most popular ones being our workout website/iOS App/Android App for Exercise.com.
 You can learn more about me at JoelOhman.com.